Helmets Insider Motorcycle gear Our ratings Best Motorcycle Half Helmet

 Does dropping a half-face helmet ruin it?

 It is important to highlight that the primary purpose of the EPS liner is to collapse, which helps protect the rider’s head in case of an accident.
 Therefore, dropping your helmet may actually result in spending the liner and rendering it useless.
+Yes, even the best motorcycle half-helmets can break and deteriorate, but the most important thing is that they keep your head safe.
+And if you need to buy a new helmet, it’s no big deal.

 When to replace your motorcycle helmet